Equal-Pay Contracts: Introduction

 \subsection{Our Results}

 In this section, we present our algorithmic results, followed by tight bounds on the loss incurred due to the restriction to equal-pay contracts.
-In the algorithmic part, beyond characterizing the computational landscape of equal-pay contracts, we also resolve two open problems regarding the tractability of optimal contracts in unconstrained settings.
-Our results regarding equal-pay contracts are summarized in \Cref{table:equal-pay-results:eqpay}, and our contributions to the regime of unconstrained contracts (along with previously known results) are presented in \Cref{table:equal-pay-results:general}.
+In the algorithmic part, we characterize the computational complexity of finding (near-)optimal equal-pay contracts over standard families of combinatorial functions $f$: $\text{additive} \subsetneq \text{gross substitutes} \subsetneq \text{submodular} \subsetneq \text{XOS} \subsetneq \text{subadditive}$ (see Section~\ref{sec:model} for precise definitions).
+Moreover, we also resolve two open problems regarding the tractability of optimal contracts in unconstrained settings.
+Our results regarding equal-pay contracts are summarized in Table~\ref{table:equal-pay-results:eqpay}, and our contributions to the regime of unconstrained contracts (along with previously known results) are presented in Table~\ref{table:equal-pay-results:general}.

 Notably, we observe that any result for equal-pay contracts extends to $\gamma$-equal-pay contracts, where payments may differ by at most a multiplicative factor $\gamma>1$.
 In particular, approximation guarantees degrade gracefully, incurring only an additional factor-$\gamma$ loss (see Theorem~\ref{thm:gamma_reduction}).
 This observation allows us to restrict attention to equal-pay contracts for the remainder of the paper.